 Source: Roasted Vegetable Phyllo Bundles

-There are some dishes that will make your guests eyes light up and smile widely the second they’re set down.
+Some dishes will make your guest’s eyes light up and smile widely the second they’re set down.
 That’s the “wow factor.”
 These dishes may look like you spent hours on them when in reality, they are easy to make.
-This Portobello Wellington will really impress your guests while this Rustic, Creamy Portobello Stroganoff will have them rushing to dig in.
-These Roasted Vegetable Phyllo Bundles are veggie goodness wrapped in flaky dough and this Pumpkin Gnocchi in Spiced Butter Sauce With Lemon Cashew Cream will have people thinking you catered the meal from a gourmet restaurant.
+This Portobello Wellington will impress your guests while this Rustic, Creamy Portobello Stroganoff will have them rushing to dig in.
+These Roasted Vegetable Phyllo Bundles are veggie goodness wrapped in a flaky dough and this Pumpkin Gnocchi in Spiced Butter Sauce With Lemon Cashew Cream will have people thinking you catered the meal from a gourmet restaurant.

 5. Get Stuffed